grigorig/stcgal/README.md

 ```

 You can also program the EEPROM part of the memory, if applicable.
 Add
-the EEPROM binary to the commandline after the code binary.
+the EEPROM image path to the commandline after the flash image path.

 stcgal uses a conservative baud rate of 19200 bps by
 default.
 Programming can be sped up by choosing a faster baud rate